RT Cunningham

 microphone

-Unless you're a true audiophile, you can be satisfied by music even when it isn't broadcast or streamed at a high bit rate.
+If you aren't a true audiophile, you can enjoy music even when it isn't played or streamed at a high bit rate.
 You probably still listen to music on a radio, which is often broadcast as low as 128 kbps.
 When you record, you get to choose the quality.

-The Audio Recorder application can record music from multiple sources and in multiple formats, both lossy and lossless.
-Originally created for Ubuntu, it can also be found on Arch Linux-based distributions in the Arch User Repository (AUR).
+The Audio Recorder application records music from multiple sources in various formats--both lossy and lossless--and was developed for Ubuntu.
+It's also available in the Arch User Repository (AUR) for Arch Linux-based distributions.

 Although it can't be found in any Ubuntu-based repositories, the ".deb" file itself can be obtained from a personal package archive (PPA) here: https://launchpad.net/~ubuntuhandbook1/+archive/ubuntu/audio-recorder/+build/28417977/+files/audio-recorder_3.3.4~ubuntu2404.1_amd64.deb

 Although it isn't supposed to support any Ubuntu-based distribution newer than Ubuntu 24.04, I successfully installed in on Kubuntu 25.10.
-It will probably install on the next version of Linux Mint as well.
-If it won't, the AUR can be used with Distrobox, which I'll explain shortly.
+It'll probably install on the next version of Linux Mint as well.
+If that doesn't work, I'll show you how to use the AUR with Distrobox shortly.

 Audio Recorder Settings

 I like to record from Spotify.
 When I've built up a long playlist, I'll upgrade to premium for a month.
-That's more than long enough to record a playlist.
-Before I begin recording, I make sure I've already downloaded the music at 320 kbps.
+That's more than sufficient to record a playlist.
+Before I begin recording, I ensure I've already downloaded the music at 320 kbps.
 The recordings can "stutter" if I record them without downloading them first.

-Although lossless streaming is offered in some places, 320 kbps is offered everywhere to premium subscribers.
+Premium subscribers receive 320 kbps everywhere, while lossless streaming is available in only some locations.
 I prefer 320 kbps for recording anyway.
 Lossless recordings take up a lot more space.

 I have to launch Spotify before launching Audio Recorder or it won't be available as a "Source" on the front screen.
 Once I select the format as "MP3 Lossy 44KHz", I click on the box for "Additional Settings" and then the "Recording commands" tab.
 I replace the command displayed with: